-Jean-Paul Viguier & Associés is an international architecture and city planning practice based in Paris.
-Pluralist and innovative, Jean-Paul Viguier et Associés designs and directs comprehensive and integrated projects in various fields such as planning program, landscape, interior design, for public as well as private purposes (offices, housing, equipments and retail).
+VIGUIER is an international architecture and city planning practice based in Paris that designs and directs comprehensive projects in various fields such as planning program, landscape, interior design, or street furniture for public as well as private purposes.